Infused into oil, tea, or a salve, the herb Comfrey can heal the respiratory system, stomach, and bladder.

 Harvesting this powerful herb in the fall can help you extend your summertime garden’s vitality well into the winter months.

-One of my garden’s most resilient and beneficial perennial plants is comfrey.
-Long dismissed as an invasive weed, gardeners are giving it a second look because of its powerful fertilizing and healing capabilities.
-According to clinical herbalist Kathleen Wildwood, who founded the Verona, Wisc.-based Wildwood Institute, comfrey leaves, and especially the roots, contain a hefty amount of allantoin, a phytochemical, or plant chemical, that speeds up cell repair.
+Long dismissed as an invasive weed, gardeners are giving comfrey a second look because of its powerful fertilizing and healing capabilities.
+According to clinical herbalist Kathleen Wildwood, who founded the Wisconsin-based Wildwood Institute, comfrey leaves, and especially the roots, contain a hefty amount of allantoin, a plant chemical that speeds up cell repair.

 “Comfrey is so good at repairing bones that it is known as ‘knitbone,’ so the bone needs to be set correctly before you start using it,” she says.
-“Comfrey also has uses for the respiratory system, and can treat, for example, bronchitis and sore throats; colitis, stomach inflammation, and ulcers; and interstitial cystitis and overactive bladder.”
+“Comfrey also has uses for the respiratory system, and can treat bronchitis and sore throats; colitis, stomach inflammation, and ulcers; and interstitial cystitis and overactive bladder.”

-It spreads vigorously and can grow almost anywhere—prolifically, so I keep it controlled in a pot.
-Gardeners primarily grow the container friendly cultivar Russian Bocking 14, which can be identified by its purple flowers.
-Often, it is used as a green mulch to feed other plants; I plan to till the leaves and flowers into the soil to enrich it for next year’s crop.
-I also intend to use comfrey to help me extend my garden’s vitality well into the winter by drying the herb and then using it make a salve for cuts and scrapes, as well as for long infusions to drink throughout the season.
+Comfrey spreads vigorously and can grow almost anywhere.
+Gardeners primarily grow the container-friendly cultivar Russian Bocking 14, which can be identified by its purple flowers.
+Often, it is used as a green mulch to feed other plants; leaves and flowers are tilled into the soil to enrich it for next year’s crop.
+You can also dry the herb and use it to make a salve for cuts and scrapes, as well as for long infusions to drink throughout the season.

-Comfrey can be applied externally as a salve, ointment, compress—or even just its leaves—to treat, for example, eczema, joint inflammatory disorders, wounds, bone fractures, and gout, according to Wildwood.
+Comfrey can be applied externally as a salve, ointment, compress—or even just its leaves—to treat eczema, joint inflammatory disorders, wounds, bone fractures, and gout, according to Wildwood.

 “An infused oil or ointment made of comfrey leaves or root speeds healing of wounds so effectively that one caution is that you cannot use it on a deep cut, because it will heal the top over so quickly that you can end up with an infection underneath,” she says.
 “But if it is not a deep wound, it will heal wounds and strengthen skin.
 You can even just rehydrate a large leaf with hot water, wrap it around a twisted ankle, then cover with plastic wrap or a towel.”